fbpx

 Claiming your Centrelink payments when you are homeless

 It’s important to maintain your Centrelink payments.
-If you are homeless or at risk of homelessness, ask to speak to a Centrelink Community Engagement Officer (CCEO).
+If you are homeless or at risk of homelessness, you can ask to speak to a Centrelink Community Engagement Officer (CCEO).
 These officers provide services to people of all ages who are homeless or at risk of becoming homeless.
 They can help you to understand, claim and maintain your income support payments.
-To contact a CCEO, ask at your local Centrelink service centre.
+To contact a CCEO, ask at your nearest community access point or mobile centre

 Where can I go for help?